 Regarding Irritable Bowel Syndrome and the Low FODMAP diet, there is a lot to unpack - so let’s jump right in!

-The FODMAP diet is, in its essence, a diet low in fermentable carbohydrates1.
-This diet is the recommended lifestyle change for people who are diagnosed with Irritable Bowel Syndrome (IBS) to help manage the symptoms2.
+The FODMAP diet is, in its essence, a diet low in fermentable carbohydrates.
+This diet is the recommended lifestyle change for people who are diagnosed with Irritable Bowel Syndrome (IBS) to help manage the symptoms.
 Because IBS is the most common digestive disorder in America, it’s likely that you know someone who lives with this issue.

 FODMAP is an acronym that stands for:

-These are the scientific terms for short-chain carbs that don’t digest in your gut and draw a heavy amount of water into your digestive tract.
+These are the scientific terms for short-chain carbohydrates that don’t digest in your small intestine and draw a heavy amount of water into your digestive tract.
 This excessive amount of water can alter the function of your bowels, meaning constipation, diarrhea, or a combination of the two.
-In addition to dealing with those symptoms, these types of carbs hang out in your intestines for quite some time and ferment to feed good gut bacteria, resulting in gas1.
-In people with IBS this is constant and highly uncomfortable, and often accompanied by painful stomach bloating.
+In addition to dealing with those uncomfortable symptoms, these types of carbs hang out in your intestines for quite some time and ferment to feed good gut bacteria, resulting in gas1.
+In people with IBS, this is constant and highly uncomfortable and often accompanied by painful stomach bloating and abdominal pain.

-FODMAPs exist in several categories of food which can contain one or more of these fermentable carbs3.
+FODMAPs exist in several categories of food which can contain one or more of these fermentable carbs.

-- Oligosaccharides - artichokes, garlic, legumes, nuts, onions, rye, & wheat
+- Oligosaccharides - artichokes, garlic, legumes, nuts, brussels sprouts, onions, rye, & wheat

-- Disaccharides - dairy products with lactose, such as: buttermilk, certain cheeses, ice cream, milk, whipped cream, & yogurt
+- Disaccharides - dairy products with lactose, such as buttermilk, certain cheeses, ice cream, milk, cottage cheese, & yogurt

-- Polyols - cauliflower, mushrooms, snow peas, stone fruits, isomalt, and xylitol (low calorie sweeteners).
+- Polyols (sugar alcohol) - cauliflower, mushrooms, snow peas, stone fruits, isomalt, and xylitol (artificial sweeteners).

 While this may seem incredibly restrictive and hard to stick to, there is a wealth of naturally low FODMAP foods available to people living with IBS4.
 For instance, the majority of protein sources are still an option for you, even if you’re looking to reduce your IBS symptoms.